 The inline design in the NY was inspired by the New Jersey Transit logo and the short-lived primary logo used by the New York Giants in 1975.
 The orange and blue color scheme is prevalent throughout Long Island connecting to Dutch roots.
 The color scheme has been adopted by the New York Islanders.

 NEW YORK CITY

-Based on Massimo Vignelli's design of the New York City Subway map, this design highlights each of the five boroughs of the Big Apple.
+Based on Massimo Vignelli's design of the New York City Subway System, this design highlights each of the five boroughs of the Big Apple.
 The Bronx is represented by the friezes at Yankee Stadium.
-Manhattan is represented by three of it's famous skyscrapers; the Freedom Tower, the Empire State Building, and the Chrysler Building.
-Queen sis represented by the World's Fair Globe.
-Staten Island is represented by the ferry.
+Manhattan is represented by three iconic skyscrapers; the Freedom Tower, the Empire State Building, and the Chrysler Building.
+Queens is represented by the 1964 World's Fair globe.
+Staten Island is represented by the Staten Island Ferry.
 Brooklyn is represented by the Brooklyn Bridge.

 Two of Philly's greatest known icons are brought together in one design.
 The outline of the Rocky Statue stands in the outline of the shape of the Liberty Bell.
 The type is based off the logo on the Rocky I soundtrack cover.
 The red, white, and blue color scheme pays connects with Philadelphia as the birthplace of America.